ALIHAIDERTURI/ongrid-architects-portfolio/README.md

    npm run dev
    ```

-3. Navigate to the website in your web browser at [http://localhost:5173](http://localhost:5173).
+3. Navigate to the live website in your web browser at [https://ongrid-architects-portfolio.vercel.app](https://ongrid-architects-portfolio.vercel.app).

 ## License